-Appendicitis is swelling (inflammation) of the appendix.
-The appendix is a small pouch attached to the beginning of your large intestine.
+Appendicitis is a condition in which your appendix gets inflamed.
+The appendix is a small pouch attached to the large intestine.

-Appendicitis is one of the most common causes of emergency abdominal surgery in the United States.
-It usually occurs when the appendix becomes blocked by feces, a foreign object, or rarely, a tumor.
+Appendicitis is a very common cause of emergency surgery.
+The problem most often occurs when the appendix becomes blocked by feces, a foreign object, a tumor or a parasite in rare cases.

-Call your health care provider if you have abdominal pain in the lower-right portion of your belly, or any other symptoms of appendicitis.
-Also call your doctor if:
+Call your provider if you have pain in the lower-right portion of your belly, or other symptoms of appendicitis.

 Reviewed By: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.